 As a liaison from your local county net to the backbone, you are responsible for relaying timely and high-quality reports to the backbone via the 6 meter repeater, DMR, or echolink where applicable.
+Below are documents to help counties interact with the NWS Backbone net more efficiently.

 The general procedure for spotter reports is as follows: Individual spotters will report to their local county nets, and the local county net will report (via liaison) to the backbone.
 If no county net is up, individual spotters may report directly to the backbone.